ImagineSocialGit/engage-core/docs/module-boundaries.md

     BroadcastRecipient stores resulting scheduled_message_ids/status bookkeeping
     Broadcast listeners record sent/skipped/failed Messaging lifecycle events Broadcast completes when every BroadcastRecipient is terminal

+### Broadcast opt-in invitations

+Broadcasts may provide a UI entry point for the imported-contact opt-in invitation, but the permission-invitation rules are Messaging-owned.

+A permission invitation Broadcast should:

+- use `channel = email`
+- use `purpose = transactional`
+- use `scope = permission_invitation`
+- use `dispatch_key = imported_contact_permission_invitation`
+- use `message_type = imported_contact_permission_invitation`
+- use `recipient_filter = {"type":"imported"}`

+A normal Broadcast must not receive the imported-contact bypass.

+Normal Broadcasts remain consent-gated by Messaging.

 Broadcast cancellation should use Messaging-owned skip behavior for pending scheduled messages rather than mutating Messaging internals directly.